sverweij/dependency-cruiser/doc/api.md

 ).output;
 ```

-Apart from all the ones mentioned in the [options section](rules-reference.md#the-options) of the [rules reference](rules-reference.md), you can use these options:
+Apart from all the ones mentioned in the [options reference](options-reference.md), you can use these options:

 | option     | meaning                                                                                                                                            |
 | ---------- | -------------------------------------------------------------------------------------------------------------------------------------------------- |